microsoft/wslg/README.md

 ## Quick start

+For self-hosting WSLG check use this instructions https://github.com/microsoft/wslg/wiki#installing-self-hosting

+## Setup and build WSLG and System Distro

 0. Install and start Docker in a Linux or WSL2 environment.

 1. Clone the FreeRDP ,Weston and PulseAudio side by side this repo repositories and checkout the "working" branch from each: